BB31420/Python_Valley/README.md

 Python Valley is like Stardew Valley, but instead of using a controller, you're using a keyboard to write code!
 You'll learn how to:

 - Create your own farmer (that's an object!)
-- Plant and harvest crops (using methods!)
+- Plant and harvest crops (using functions!)
 - Manage your backpack (that's like a dictionary!)
 - Deal with weather (if statements are like seasons for your code!)